 Animals can think and feel and should be treated accordingly.
 We do not only want to prevent suffering and cruelty; we want to create a world where other animals can thrive.

-Animals that are farmed
+Animals who are farmed

 We encourage the adoption of a plant-based diet.
 For those who are not ready to make that choice, there is a responsibility to ensure they only buy higher welfare products, and not those produced in intensive ‘factory’ farms.